-After a decade spent honing her skills across a slew of leading fashion publications, including Lucky and Teen Vogue, where she was renowned for her digital savvy and impressive social media following, in 2015 Eva Chen became Instagram’s first head of fashion partnerships.
-Working for the fashion industry’s favourite social media platform, Chen will act as a go-between for Silicon Valley company and the notoriously clubby world of fashion.
+In 2015, after a decade spent honing her skills across a slew of leading fashion publications, including Lucky and Teen Vogue, where she was renowned for her digital savvy and impressive social media following, Eva Chen became Instagram’s first head of fashion partnerships.
+Working for the fashion industry’s favourite social media platform, Chen acts as a go-between for Silicon Valley company and the notoriously insular world of fashion.

-Raised in Manhattan’s Greenwich Village by two immigrant parents, Chen planned on becoming a doctor in her younger years, pursuing a pre-med track at Johns Hopkins University.
-However, after a stint as an intern in Harper’s Bazaar’s features and beauty divisions, Chen changed her mind and, upon graduation, began freelancing at Lucky Magazine (where she would later go on to serve as editor-in-chief), before landing an assistant role at Elle magazine, where she spent three years — completing a master’s degree at Columbia University Graduate School of Journalism at the same time.
+Raised in Manhattan’s Greenwich Village by two immigrant parents, Chen planned on becoming a doctor in her younger years, pursuing pre-med studies at Johns Hopkins University.
+However, after a stint as an intern in Harper’s Bazaar’s features and beauty divisions, Chen changed her mind and, upon graduation, began freelancing at Lucky magazine (where she would later go on to serve as editor-in-chief) before landing an assistant role at Elle, where she spent three years and completed a master’s degree at Columbia University Graduate School of Journalism at the same time.

 In 2005, Chen jumped ship to Teen Vogue, where she worked in various roles for eight years, chiefly as the teenage fashion magazine’s beauty editor.

 Chen announced her new appointment less than three months later, as Instagram’s inaugural head of fashion partnerships.
 During her years as an editor, Chen has built up a reputation as a social media heavyweight.
-An avid user of Instagram with more than 600,000 followers, Chen is well known for her #evachenpose shots, showcasing her shoes and handbag in the back seat of taxi.
-She described this notable career shift to the press as a natural one.
+An avid user of Instagram with over 1 million followers, Chen is well known for her #evachenpose shots, showcasing her shoes and handbag in the back seat of taxi.
 While the role might deviate from her previous experience in editorial, Chen works closely with representatives from across the fashion industry to strategise storytelling methods on the visual platform that is becoming a key advertising pillar for fashion labels and retailers alike.